How to troubleshoot Wi-Fi Interference with NetSpot

 How to troubleshoot :

-• Put the router in the middle of the space where network is.
-If the router is placed off the middle, then the signal won't be even
+• Position your wireless router in the middle of the space where the network is needed.
+If the router is placed off-center, the signal won't be even, leaving some areas with poor coverage.

 Physical obstacles